 Is there a beach nearby?

 Yes.
 Muir Beach is about 3 miles away, Stinson Beach is about 10 miles away, and Golden Gate National Recreation Area also has several beaches.
 Muir Beach is a small beach with a seasonal lagoon behind it.
 It's a great place for bird-watching, playing on the beach, and hiking.
 There is a small picnic area with grills, outhouses, and a pay phone.
 There are no lifeguards on duty.
 Please help us protect salmon by keeping people and domesticated animals out of the lagoon.
+Note: Muir Beach is closed for restoration construction, and will re-open on January 12, 2014.

 Is photography allowed in the park?